Prag8855/aab/content/guides/kontist-review.md

 - Transaction fees are too high
 - The free account is not really free for most people
 - Auto-categorization does not work.
 The AI keeps making mistakes
-- Synchronisation issues with Lexoffice
+- Synchronisation issues with Lexware Office
 - The income tax estimation is not precise enough to be useful
 - The invoicing tool is very basic